NSombekke/DL2-GVP/Blogpost.md

 ### Baseline comparison original paper
 - **Important:**
-The table 2 in the paper _Equivariant Graph Neural Networks for 3D Macromolecular Structure_ model performances of 0.451,0.082,0.072, 0.527
-on the RES dataset with the models CNN, GNN, ENN, GVP-GNN respectively are shown.
-We were bounded by limitations on training time and batch size, potentially causing such big differences in the GVP-GNN baseline (0.247 / 0.527).
-We only conlusion we thus can make are on relative differences up till a certain number of training steps.
+The paper titled "Equivariant Graph Neural Networks for 3D Macromolecular Structure" presents Table 2, which displays the model performances on the RES dataset using different models: CNN, GNN, ENN, and GVP-GNN, with scores of 0.451, 0.082, 0.072, and 0.527 respectively.
+It is important to note that our training time and batch size were limited, which could potentially explain the significant differences observed in the GVP-GNN baseline (0.247 / 0.527).
+As a result, we can only draw conclusions regarding the relative differences within a certain number of training steps.

 This however does not hold true for the other ATOM3d tasks, were we see strong resemblance between the original GVP-GNN and the reproduced baseline in our experiments.